Manage a Business

 What’s the difference between a pay stub and a paycheck?

+Although you may deliver a pay stub and paycheck together, there is a difference.
 A paycheck is an employee’s actual pay to deposit into a bank account.
-Paychecks typically only have an employee’s net income, while the pay stub has all the additional information like total net and gross pay, deductions, the hours worked, and more.
+Paychecks typically only list an employee’s net income, while the pay stub has additional information like total net and gross pay, deductions, and hours worked.

 Are employers required to give employees pay stubs?